iconclass/server/src/help/basics.md

 #### Doubling of letter
-[&para;](#double){: name="double" }At several points, Iconclass offers the option to duplicate the upper case letter of a notation and, in this way, modify its meaning.
+[&para;](#double){: name="double" } At several points, Iconclass offers the option to duplicate the upper case letter of a notation and, in this way, modify its meaning.
 Letter duplication or doubling the letter is context sensitive: it is valid only for certain parts of the system.
 Within a declared range, duplication has a specific meaning.
 Often some kind of opposition is intended.
 Examples:

       25F animals
       25FF fabulous animals